cmudig/Texture/README.md

 pip install texture-viz
 ```

-Then you can run in a python script or notebook.

-## Analyze your text data + attributes
+Then you can run in a python script or notebook by providing a dataframe with your text data and attributes.

-To launch the Texture app, you only need to provide a pandas DataFrame with your text data and attributes.

 ```python
 import texture
 texture.run(df)
 ```

+## Texture Configuration

-You can optionally pass different arguments to the `run` command to configure the interface.
+You can optionally pass arguments to the `run` command to configure the interface.
 See the full list in the [`run`](./texture/runner.py) function.
-Typical configuration options are:
+Notable configuration options are:

-- `embeddings: np.ndarray` -- embeddings of your text data can be provided to enable similarity search and a projection overview.
+- `embeddings: np.ndarray`: embeddings of your text data can be provided to enable similarity search and a projection overview.
 If you already have a 2d projection of these embeddings, you must provide it as columns `umap_x` and `umap_y` in the dataframe.
-- [`column_info: List[ColumnInputInfo]`](./texture/models.py): Used to override default column types and provide derived tables.
+- `column_info: List[ColumnInputInfo]`: Used to override default column types and provide derived tables.
 Texture will automatically infer the types (text, categorical, number, date) of your columns, but you can override here.
-Additionally, if you have columns from another table like words, you can provide them here.
+Additionally, you can provide column information for columns from another table like words.

 We provide various preprocessing functions to calculate embeddings, projections, and word tables.
 You can use these functions to preprocess your data before launching the Texture app.